Trump escapes chill of Washington for Florida holiday

-WASHINGTON — President Donald Trump on Friday was escaping the chill of Washington and his impeachment to celebrate Christmas and New Year's in sunny Florida with family and friends.
+WEST PALM BEACH, Fla. — President Donald Trump has escaped the chill of Washington and his impeachment to celebrate Christmas and New Year's in sunny Florida with family and friends.

 One thing he isn't celebrating is the delay in his Senate impeachment trial.